Managing access to internet content

-Many people are concerned about children encountering inappropriate Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case. on the internet.
+Many people are concerned about children encountering inappropriate material on the internet.
 This section outlines how internet material is regulated in Australia, how children can be kept safe, and where to find more information.

 Australia’s internet content regulation scheme